imgix/imgix-blueprint/README.md

 <a name="base64-encode-problematic-parameters"></a>
 ## Base64 encode problematic parameters

 When dealing with complex inputs, encoding can be difficult to deal with and implement.
-To help with this, very parameter in imgix has a Base64 alias, which allows the values to be encoded using the "base64url" encoding with URL and filename safe alphabet ([RFC 4648](https://en.wikipedia.org/wiki/Base64#RFC_4648)).
+To help with this, every parameter in imgix has a Base64 alias, which allows the values to be encoded using the "base64url" encoding with URL and filename safe alphabet ([RFC 4648](https://en.wikipedia.org/wiki/Base64#RFC_4648)).
 These parameters are keyed by appending `64` to the end of the parameter name.
 Thus `txt` becomes `txt64`.

+It is extremely important to note that traditional Base64 encoding and Base64 urlsafe encoding are not interchangeable.
+Encoding parameter values as regular Base64 WILL cause your requests to fail.

 When writing libraries, the output of any value passed to a parameter ending in `64` must be "base64url" encoded, with any padding characters (equals signs and newlines [`=`, `\n`]) removed.